Value is not discovered.

 Most sites are sold at their current planning state.
 We acquire at that price and underwrite to a higher one.
 Permits, subdivision strategies, rezoning pathways and strategic approvals are not back-office tasks — they are the central act of value creation.

-Rooming houses and co-living are a recurring, mispriced asset class.
-Operated with hospitality discipline and institutional capital, they deliver yield characteristics that compete with traditional commercial — without competing for the same sites.
+Class 1B rooming-house and co-living formats are a recurring, structurally under-priced typology.
+Delivered with hospitality-grade discipline and operator-aligned management, they produce yield characteristics that compete with traditional commercial — without competing for the same sites.

-Boutique hospitality conversions exploit a structural mismatch — aging office floorplates trade at depressed rates while boutique hotel demand has structurally re-rated.
-We sit precisely on that arbitrage, with architecture-led conversion frameworks.
+Boutique hospitality conversions exploit a structural mismatch — aging commercial floorplates trade at depressed rates while boutique accommodation demand has structurally re-rated.
+We sit precisely on that arbitrage, with conversion frameworks led by feasibility, not enthusiasm.

 Subdivision-Driven Equity